RaniaMostafa0/ChestXray-Report-Generation/README.md

 | Recall | 0.6238 |
 | F1 | 0.6292 |

-The gap between micro-F1 (0.55) and macro-F1 (0.21) reflects severe class imbalance — the model performs well only on the two most prevalent findings and produces 0.00 F1 on four rarer classes, inflating micro-F1 independently of per-class performance (same pattern as pixel accuracy vs. mean IoU in a segmentation task).

 ### Per-Label Results (test set)

 | Label | Precision | Recall | F1 | Support |